karios-os/docs/docs/user-guide/index.rst

 ~~~~~~~~~~~~~~~~~~~
    - The Remediation Actions section allows you to initiate automated fixes for identified issues
    - Where to find the remediation option (if there are any vulnerabilities to remediate)
+   - Note: One-click Remediation is availble for very few vulnerabilities at this point to make sure that it does not hamper the system functionality.

    .. figure:: _static/images/security/security_vuln_remediation_pointer_section.png
       :width: 600